virtualeconomy/v-shader-hackathon/tutorial/tutorial.md

 }
 ```

-`t.x` represents the main radius of the torus, `t.y` - the inner radius, `t.z` is a custom value that will clamp the distance field with XZ planes Y = ±t.z.
-By adding torus to our noise, we shape the final noise to resemble torus.
+`t.x` represents the main radius of the torus, `t.y` represents the inner radius, and `t.z` is a custom value that will clamp the distance field with XZ planes at Y = ±t.z.
+By adding the torus to our noise, we shape the final noise to resemble torus.

 ```glsl
 float nebula_noise( in vec3 p )